Oosabre/hello/README.md

 this is my first code.

-ps:My english is poor.If my English is wrong, please indicate it.
+ps:My English is poor.If my English is wrong, please indicate it.

-<h1 style="color:66CCFF">hello!</h1>
+<h1 color:66CCFF>hello!</h1>